couchbaselabs/docs-ng/content/couchbase-manual-2.0/best-practices.markdown

 [The 'watermark' determines when it is necessary to start freeing up available memory.
-Read more about this concepthere](couchbase-manual-ready.html#couchbase-introduction-architecture-diskstorage).
+Read more about this concepthere](#couchbase-introduction-architecture-diskstorage).
 Some important statistics related to water marks are:

  * High WaterMark ( `ep_mem_high_wat` )